-In line with global policy, the Company has adopted the 'Three Lines of Defence' model in deploying its risk management framework (figure 3 on the following page).
-The first line of defense ('1LOD') is the business or, in some cases, business partner level.
-The business takes and owns the risk associated with activities, and it manages the risks and the related control processes and procedures on an operational basis.
-The Risk Management and Compliance functions are the second line of defense ('2LOD') and own the enterprise-wide risk management framework and provide independent oversight of the 1LOD, ensuring that policies are adhered to and challenged.
-The third line of defense ('3LOD') is Internal Audit, which independently provides the Company's management and senior management with the assurance that the governance structures, risk management and internal controls in place are effective.
+In line with the enterprise risk management framework policy, the Company has adopted the 'Three Lines of Defence' model in deploying its risk management framework.
+The first line of defense ('1LOD') is the business or, in some cases, Corporate Function level.
+The business owns the risk associated with activities and manages the risks and the related control processes and procedures.
+The Risk Management and Compliance functions are the second line of defence ('2LOD') and own the Group-wide risk management and compliance frameworks and provide independent oversight of the 1LOD, ensuring that the 1LOD understand and manage their risks through application of all elements of the frameworks and policies.
+The third line of defense ('3LOD') is Internal Audit, which independently provides the Company's Branch Management and senior management with the assurance that the governance structures, risk management and internal controls in place are effective.